papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/xcm/asset-transfer-api/overview.md

 ## Install Asset Transfer API

-To use `asset-transfer-api`, you need a ts project.
+To use `asset-transfer-api`, you need a TypeScript project.
 If you don't have one, you can create a new one:

 1. Create a new directory for your project: